SIMRAN88/html-integrations/demos/html5/ckeditor4/README.md

 At the same time, any unexpected behavior on the MathType plugin resulting of this experiment, will be registered as an issue in our backlog in order to be fixed whenever possible.

-The deliveries are:

-- An example demo and its source code
+We've prepared an example demo and its source code is avaiable at [src/app.js](src/app.js) file.
-- A step by step guide

 ## The example demo